pramalhe/bundledrefs/README.md

 **C++ Libraries:**
 + libnuma (e.g., `sudo apt install libnuma-dev`)
-+ libjemalloc (to be included in 'lib')
++ libjemalloc (e.g., `sudo apt install libjemalloc-dev`)

-Most likely, **it is necessary to replace the jemalloc library** contained in the `lib` folder.
+After installing jemalloc, **it is necessary to replace the jemalloc library** contained in the `lib` folder.
-To do so, install the correct version to your system then copy the shared library to `lib` so that the scripts can locate it.
+To do so, simply copy the shared library to `lib` so that the scripts can locate it.
 Otherwise, update line 82 in `microbench/runscript.sh` and line 73 in `macrobench/runscript.sh` to point to the location of the library.

 **Python libraries:**